Caleb Quaye: Early career

-Quaye was a member of local band The SoundCasters (Sound Castles) while at school.
-He spent several years as a member of Long John Baldry's backing band, Bluesology, which also featured a keyboard player named Reg Dwight, who would soon become known as Elton John.
+Quaye was a member of local band The SoundCasters (also referred to as the Sound Castles) while at school.
+He spent several years as a member of Long John Baldry's backing band, Bluesology, which also featured a keyboard player named Reg Dwight, who would soon become known as Elton John in tribute to fellow Bluesology members Elton Dean and Long John Baldry.
 When Bluesology disbanded in 1967, Quaye released a single under the name Caleb called "Baby Your Phrasing is Bad" b/w "Woman of Distinction" (1967, Philips Records).
 In 1969 he served as guitarist for the one-off "flower power" pop band Argosy (which also included Dwight, Roger Hodgson, and Nigel Olsson) on their single, "Mr. Boyd" b/w "Imagine".

 Starting in 1969, Quaye played guitar supporting Elton John at live concerts around the local London area, with what eventually became the nucleus of Hookfoot for sporadic shows.
 The live support work continued until Elton formed his original touring band in the spring of 1970, the trio featuring Dee Murray and Nigel Olsson.

 In April 1970, Quaye formed the band Hookfoot with Ian Duck, Roger Pope and David Glover, all of whom were DJM Records house musicians and had backed Elton's earliest live performances.
 The group's self-titled debut album was a mix of rock and jazz and included songs by Quaye and Duck, in addition to Stephen Stills and Neil Young covers.
 Quaye played guitar and keyboards on this album.
 The group's follow-up record Good Times a-Comin was a more straight-ahead rock album; a third album was Communication, and the last album was titled Roarin.
 A live album called Hookfoot Live in Memphis, recorded in 1973, was released later.
 The group disbanded in 1974, and Quaye stayed in the United States to work as a session musician.
 He is credited as a guitarist on Bill Quateman's 1973 debut album, Bill Quateman, and toured with Quateman in support of the album.

 Quaye played guitar, bass and drums on "Forever's No Time at All", written and sung by Nicholls.
 It opened I Am, a 1972 album dedicated to Meher Baba also featuring Pete Townshend.
 Later that year, the song appeared on Townshend's solo debut Who Came First.

 Quaye played guitar on the original demos for Joan Armatrading's debut album Whatever's for Us, which was released in November 1972.
 The demos were recorded by Gus Dudgeon at Marquee Studios, London.

 Subsequently, Caleb Quaye was enlisted by Billy Nicholls to play lead guitar, bass, drums and keyboards on Love Songs, recorded in 1974 and released on GM Records.